rat-pac/ratpac-two/doc/users_guide/processors.rst

 Event Processors
 ----------------

 Event processors, described in :ref:`producers_processors`, are part of the event loop.
-They do not create new events, but instead receives events one-by-one and may either change the event by adding to or altering its contents.
-As an example, the data aquisition (DAQ) processors will receive an event and then, based on information such as the number of PMTs that detected light, decide whether the event caused the detector to trigger.
+They do not create new events, but instead receive events one-by-one and may either change the event by adding to or altering its contents.
+As an example, the data acquisition (DAQ) processors will receive an event and then, based on information such as the number of PMTs that detected light, decide whether the event caused the detector to trigger.
 All ratpac-two processors inherit the methods from the processor class, which provides the structure for how all processors run.
 For more details about these methods, how to use them, and how to write new processors, find details in the Programmer's guide: :ref:`programming_a_processor`.
 Below we describe the existing processors in ratpac-two.

 ----------------------